Beqa Lagoon’s Shark Dive, Fiji

 Diving from Waidroka: Sharks Plus Reefs

-While the shark dives are the headline, it would be a mistake to think that Beqa is only about big animals.
+While the shark dives are the headline, it would be a mistake to think that the diving around Beqa Island is only about big animals.
 The surrounding reefs and passages offer:

 • Hard‑ and soft‑coral gardens in a range of depths